Shenkito/soft-uni-courses/README.md

 # soft-uni-courses/programming-basics
-These are the codes I crafted throughout my journey at SoftUni Programming Basics course.
+These are the codes I crafted throughout my journey at SoftUni.